eccLib Cookbook

 import eccLib

-By default GTF entries are compared to each other by their position in the sequence, so simply calling the sort method will sort the entries by their position in the sequence.
+By default GTF entries are compared to each other by their position in the sequence, so simply calling the list.sort() method will sort the entries by their position in the sequence.
 In most cases the order of the entries in the GTF doesn’t matter, but often you might find yourself working with a GTF file containing entries that are from different sequences.
-In this case you might want to seperate the entries by sequence.
+In this c ase you might want to separate the entries by sequence.

 import eccLib